Quadratic Diophantine equations, the Heisenberg group and formal languages: Introduction

 \begin{theorem_no_number}[\ref{Heisenberg_eqns_EDT0L_thm}] Let \(L\) be the solution language to a single equation with one variable in the Heisenberg group, with respect to the Mal'cev generating set and normal form.
 Then \begin{enumerate} \item The language \(L\) is EDT0L; \item An EDT0L system for \(L\) is constructible in \(\ns(n \mapsto n^8(\log n)^2)\), where the input size is the length of the equation as an element of \(H(\mathbb{Z}) \ast F(X)\). \end{enumerate} \end{theorem_no_number}

 Proving Theorem \ref{Heisenberg_eqns_EDT0L_thm} involves reducing the problem of solving one-variable equations in the Heisenberg group to describing solutions to two-variable quadratic equations in the ring of integers.
 This uses a similar construction to the method of Duchin, Liang and Shapiro, which was used to show that the satisfiability of single equations in any class \(2\) nilpotent group with a virtually cyclic commutator subgroup is decidable \cite{duchin_liang_shapiro}.
-The proofs that many nilpotent groups have an undecidable satisfiability of equations involve reducing the question to systems of quadratic equations in integers (\cite{Romankov_undecidable}, \cite{random_nilpotent_eqns}, \cite{duchin_liang_shapiro}).
-Then Matijasevič's result that the satisfiability of systems of quadratic equations in integers is undecidable \cite{Matijasevic} can be applied.
-Duchin, Liang and Shapiro's positive result involves reducing the problem to single quadratic equations in integers, and then applying Siegel's result that the satisfiability of such equations is decidable \cite{Siegel}.

 Despite the extensive use EDT0L languages have had in describing solutions to group equations, there have been no attempts to describe solutions to equations in the ring of integers using EDT0L languages, other than linear equations, which are just equations in an abelian group.
 In order to make progress studying equations in the Heisenberg group, we will have to first learn to what extent EDT0L languages can be used to describe solutions to quadratic equations in the ring of integers.
 Our result for equations in the Heisenberg group involves reducing to the two-variable case of quadratic equations in integers.